kedacore/http-add-on/docs/contributing.md

 ## Build scripts

 This project uses [Mage](https://magefile.org) as opposed to Make because it's way faster to build and push images, as well as to run tests and other common tasks.

-It's not required to have Mage installed as a dependency because all the files have been prebuilt as binaries called [build](../build) located both on the root directory and the [operator](../operator) directory.
-You can use the original Mage functionality if you have the Mage tool installed in your shell.
+Please install it to have access to the task runner.

-> **Note:** The build binary located in the root directory is related to the whole project, so it gives you the ability to control the build and install process of all the modules in this project.
-On the other hand, the build binary located in the [operator](../operator/build) directory, is **just related to the operator module**.
+> **Note:** The Magefile located in the root directory is related to the whole project, so it gives you the ability to control the build and install process of all the modules in this project.
+On the other hand, the build binary located in the [operator](../operator/magefile.go) directory, is **just related to the operator module**.

 The usage is as follows:

-- Type `./build` on the binary directory to print a list of all available commands
+- Type `mage -l` on the magefile directory to print a list of all available commands
-- Type `./build -h <command>` to check the help for that specific command
+- Type `mage -h <command>` to check the help for that specific command
-- `./build -h` shows the general help
+- `mage -h` shows the general help

 Most of the commands are simple, and we have a few commands that chain other commands together, for reference on chains, check the [Magefile](../magefile.go) source code.
 Below is a list of the most common build commands